Important Service Notice due to COVID-19

 - Designated Authority

-- The body or office in a Canadian province or territory that is responsible for receiving and sending support applications and orders under the Interjurisdictional Support Orders Act (ISO).
-In BC, the Interjurisdictional Support Services (IJSS) carries out these functions.
+- The body or office in a Canadian province or territory that is responsible for receiving and sending support interjurisdictional applications and orders under the provincial ISO law and the Divorce Act.
+In BC, the Interjurisdictional Support Services (IJSS) office carries out these functions.

 - Reciprocating Jurisdiction